-Large Corporate
+Large Corporate and Global Banking

-The Large Corporate department caters to clients with an annual turnover of AED 600 million and above.
-The team provides a range of banking products and services designed to meet the specific needs of this segment, including corporate account services, working capital and project finance, real estate and consorting, cash management, trade finance, risk participation, syndications and treasury services.
+The Large Corporate and Global Banking department caters to clients with an annual turnover of AED 600 million and above.
+The team provides a range of banking products and services designed to meet the specific needs of this segment, including corporate account services, working capital and project finance, real estate and contracting, cash management, trade finance, risk participation, syndications and treasury services.